Furnace Repair Detroit

 • Banging or popping: Could indicate a buildup of sediment in the heat exchanger.

-• Clicking: May be from the igniter, but it can also come from other electrical problems If the clicking sound is persistent, it is best to contact an HVAC technician.
+• Clicking: May be caused by a faulty igniter, control board, or other electrical components.
+If the clicking sound is persistent, it is best to contact an HVAC technician.

 • Whining: Similar to squealing or screeching, this indicates an issue with a motor.

-If your furnace is making strange noises, it is best to have the system inspected.
+If your furnace is making strange noises, it is best to contact a qualified HVAC technician for diagnosis and repair.
 Ignoring unusual sounds can lead to further damage or costly repairs down the road.

 Why is my furnace making strange noises?